BibianaC/CV/README.md

 Adapt successfully to changing situations and environments.

-- Lived in three different countries: Spain, Belgium and UK.
+- Lived and worked in three different countries: Spain, Belgium and UK.
 - Worked in a variety of culturally diverse environments.
   - For three years, I worked in a department with 30 persons of 13 different nationalities.
 - Worked in a company, for five years, across four different departments and two different countries.